antonrou/antonrou-projects/Internships/codetrain/README.md

 For the Package 3 repository, I created an HTML file for each coding example that provides an explanation and demonstration of each coding example, as well as the "index.html" and the "indexstyle.css" files.
 Again, I made sure each example worked and fixed its code if it didn't so that it ran as intended.
-The files can be found here:
+The files can be found here: https://replit.com/@antonroupassov1/AllUnitsTeacher

-https://replit.com/@antonroupassov1/AllUnitsTeacher

-Project Supervisor: Dr. Cameron Macdonell | cameron.macdonell@macewan.ca, Mr. Scott Couprie | scott.couprie@epsb.ca
+Project Supervisors: Dr. Cameron Macdonell | cameron.macdonell@macewan.ca, Mr. Scott Couprie | scott.couprie@epsb.ca